ogbeche77/mern_project/client/README.md

 * mongoos - version 5.9.3

 ## Setup
-IDE used was Visual Studio Code and project server side was first implemented on the localhost and later the client side.
+IDE used was Visual Studio Code.
+The application can run locally on localhost 3000.
+It is also currently deployed on github pages https://ogbeche77.github.io/youtube-clone/
 All necessary dependencies were installed, as seen in package.json

 ## Status
-Project is:completed & delopyed
+Project is:completed

 ## Contact